-- (1) Except as provided in subsection (2) and in section 39-9112, the department shall: - (a) Verify the information contained in an application or renewal submitted pursuant to this chapter and approve or deny an application or renewal within ten (10) days of receiving a completed application or renewal. - (b) Issue a registry identification card to a qualifying patient and his designated caregiver, if any, within five (5) days of approving the application or renewal.
-A designated caregiver must have a registry identification card for each of his qualifying patients. - (c) Issue each medical marijuana organization agent a registry identification card and log-in information for the verification system within five (5) days of approving the application or renewal. - (2) The department may not issue a registry identification card to a qualifying patient who is under the age of eighteen (18) unless: - (a) The qualifying patient's practitioner has explained the potential risks and benefits of the medical use of marijuana to the custodial parent or legal guardian responsible for health care decisions for the qualifying patient; - (b) A custodial parent or legal guardian responsible for health care decisions for the qualifying patient submits a written certification from two (2) practitioners; and - (c) The custodial parent or legal guardian with responsibility for health care decisions for the qualifying patient consents in writing to allow the qualifying patient's medical use of marijuana, to serve as the qualifying patient's designated caregiver, and to control the acquisition of the marijuana, the dosage, and the frequency of the medical use of marijuana by the qualifying patient. - (3) If the registry identification card of either a qualifying patient or the patient's designated caregiver does not state that the cardholder is authorized to cultivate marijuana plants, the department must give written notice to the registered qualifying patient, when the qualifying patient's registry identification card is issued, of the names and addresses of all registered medical marijuana dispensaries. - (4) The department may conduct a background check of any prospective medical marijuana organization agent to carry out this provision.
+- (1) Except as provided in subsection (2) and in section 39-9212, the Department shall: - (a) Verify the information contained in an application or renewal submitted pursuant to this chapter and approve or deny an application or renewal within ten (10) days of receiving a completed application or renewal. - (b) Issue a registry identification card to a qualifying patient and his designated 11 caregiver, if any, within five (5) days of approving the application or renewal.
+A designated caregiver must have a registry identification card for each of his qualifying patients. - (c) Issue each Medical Marijuana organization agent a registry identification card and log-in information for the verification system within five (5) days of approving the application or renewal. - (2) The Department may not issue a registry identification card to a qualifying patient who is under the age of eighteen (18) unless: - (a) The qualifying patient's practitioner has explained the potential risks and benefits of the medical use of Marijuana to the custodial parent or legal guardian responsible for health care decisions for the qualifying patient; - (b) A custodial parent or legal guardian responsible for health care decisions for the qualifying patient submits a written recommendation from two (2) practitioners; and

+- (c) The custodial parent or legal guardian with responsibility for health care decisions for the qualifying patient consents in writing to allow the qualifying patient's medical use of Marijuana, to serve as the qualifying patient's designated caregiver, and to control the acquisition of the Marijuana, the dosage, and the frequency of the medical use of Marijuana by the qualifying patient. - (3) If the registry identification card of either a qualifying patient or the patient's designated caregiver does not state that the cardholder is authorized to cultivate Marijuana plants, the Department must give written notice to the registered qualifying patient, when the qualifying patient's registry identification card is issued, of the names and addresses of all registered medical Marijuana dispensaries. - (4) The Department may conduct a criminal background check of any prospective Medical Marijuana organization agent to carry out this provision.